yakupemresahin/smolvlm_temporal/pre-training/README.md

 # Pre-training
 We use [nanotron](https://github.com/huggingface/nanotron/) library for training SmolLM and SmolLM2 base models.

-The scripts for training SmolLM v1 can be found in the `smollm1` folder.
-SmolLM2 has a similar architecture and setup but uses an improved data mixture that we curated and significantly longer training periods (11 trillion tokens for the 1.7B, 4 trillion for the 360M and 2 trillion for the 135M).
-We will upload the SmolLM2 configs soon.
+The scripts for training SmolLM v1 can be found in the `smollm1` folder, and those for training SmolLM2 can be found in the `smollm2` folder, we will add the details for the data mixture soon.
+SmolLM2 uses similar architecture as SmolLM but uses an improved data mixture and significantly longer training periods (11 trillion tokens for the 1.7B, 4 trillion for the 360M and 2 trillion for the 135M).

 ## Setup